 As with any manufacturing facility, entire plants and/or equipment eventually become obsolete requiring replacement or in some cases plant closures.
 This often means the dismantling or demolition of facilities that include equipment containing high-value platinum group metals (PGM).
-This case study features an example project where recycled industrial catalyst material recovered almost $600,000 to the plant owner compared to paying for the disposal of scrap material.
+This case study features an example project where recycled industrial catalyst material recovered significant revenue to the plant owner compared to paying for the disposal of scrap material.

 - For larger industrial PGM reclamation projects, utilizing a 3rd party toll refining approach is an excellent solution to help plant owners maximize the value of recyclable materials during equipment replacement or plant closures.

 - Compared to paying for the disposal of valuable material, toll refining can generate a substantial return to the plant owner.

 - Going direct to a smelter is not always the best approach without extensive knowledge of the process and industry norms.

 What type of manufacturing facility did this project involve?

 This was a medium-density fiberboard (MDF) plant in the Southeastern U.S. The facility had been offline due to market conditions caused by the COVID-19 pandemic.
 The owner said the decision to close the facility permanently was based on a broader assessment that the older manufacturing platform was no longer competitive in the prevailing MDF market compared to the company’s other more advanced MDF manufacturing facilities.

 What equipment contained the catalyzed material that could be recycled?